-FOSTER CITY LITTLE LEAGUE BASEBALLMAJORS DIVISION RULES
+FOSTER CITY LITTLE LEAGUE BASEBALL

 Following are the local rules for the Majors Division of Foster City Little League Baseball.
 A full explanation of all the rules can be found in the Official Regulations and Playing Rules of Little League Baseball.